Clubs Extend Summer Camp and Plan for Distance Learning

 “Sometimes doing the right thing is not the easy thing, but we do whatever it takes to make sure that our Club members are safe and are not academically falling behind because of an achievement gap created by distance learning.
 We need to raise at least $775,000 to cover the additional operating costs.
 Our executive board will ultimately make the decision if it is feasible,” explained Miranda.

 This summer, Clubs across Palm Beach County have been able to host, on average more than 750 children a day.
 The number is limited due to COVID-19 safety guidelines.
 Typically the Clubs are able to host more than 2000 Club members on a summer day.
 To help those members who cannot attend, Boys & Girls Clubs of Palm Beach County created a new virtual Club, www.BGCatHOME.org.
 It provides live interactive programming five days a week with activities that are led by staff members that the children know and trust.
-The programing features educational courses, the arts, social-emotional mentoring, career building, STEM and physical activities.
+The programming features educational courses, the arts, personal development mentoring, career building, STEM and physical activities.

 Clubs also continue emergency food programs that started immediately after schools closed due to the pandemic in March.
 Today Boys & Girls Clubs of Palm Beach County has handed out more than 500,000 meals to children in the county, and more than 55,000 Club family members have received a week’s worth of groceries.